-Malorie Blackman has written 60 books for children and young adults and is best known as the highly acclaimed author of the best selling Noughts & Crosses sequence.
-Set in a fictional universe where Crosses are the ruling class, this series of books for young adults looks at love, loyalty and prejudice over the course of four hard-hitting novels and one novella.
+Malorie Blackman has written over 60 books for children and young adults and is best known as the highly acclaimed author of the bestselling Noughts & Crosses sequence.
+Set in a fictional universe where Crosses are the ruling class, this series of books for young adults plus looks at love, loyalty and prejudice over the course of four hard-hitting novels and one novella.

 Following on from their huge success, Malorie was awarded an OBE for services to children’s literature.
 The RSC staged an adaptation of Noughts & Crosses in 2008 and a sequel is currently in development.
 Malorie’s books for younger children include a range of pacey thrillers including Hacker, Antidote and Pig Heart Boy which was adapted into a BAFTA award-winning series for the BBC.
 Boys Don’t Cry was launched in November 2010 by Random House and takes a controversial look at the issues facing a single teenage father.

-Malorie has just completed her two years as Children’s Laureate during which she launched Love Hurts, an anthology of love stories published in 2015 by Random House.
+Malorie was UK Children’s Laureate 2013-2015, during which she launched Love Hurts, an anthology of love stories written by various authors and published in 2015 by Random House.
 A graphic novel edition of Noughts & Crosses was published in July 2015.

 Malorie’s latest book, Chasing the Stars, was published by Penguin Random House in April 2016.
-Colourful re-jacketed versions of the Noughts & Crosses series were published in April 2017.
-Malorie is currently working on new ideas.
+Malorie is currently working on a new novel.

 If you’re looking for Malorie’s film and TV rights please click here.